W3rni0/RACTF_2020/readme.md

 """
 exec(base64.b64decode(p.encode("ascii")))
 ```
-We can see that this massive block of seemingly random characters is encoded to ascii and then decoded to base64, a type of encoding which uses letter, numbers and symbols to represents a value, so I plugged the block of text to Cyberchef to decode the data and got the following script:
+We can see that this massive block of seemingly random characters is encoded to ascii and then decoded to base64, a type of encoding which uses letter, numbers and symbols to represent a value, so I plugged the block of text to Cyberchef to decode the data and got the following script:

 ```python
 import time